UniMath/agda-unimath/src/species/product-cauchy-series-species-of-types-in-subuniverse.lagda.md

-e# Product of Cauchy series of species of types in a subuniverse
+# Product of Cauchy series of species of types in a subuniverse

 ```agda
 module species.product-cauchy-series-species-of-types-in-subuniverse where